close Business Finance Invest Bullets Most Viewed

 Unstable Politics

-This is one thing which other currencies like the Yuan lack.
-As China's politics lacks transparency, it also affects its currency Yuan since not many understand the dynamics behind the working of the currency.
+This is one thing that other currencies like the Yuan lack.
+As China's politics lacks transparency, it also affects its currency Yuan since not many understand the dynamics behind the workings of the currency.

 So, in case of instability in terms of politics in the country, trust in USD can be in danger of declining.
 This fact is important to mention in light that USA's politics also affect other nations both directly and indirectly.